Pearson-Higher-Ed/design/c/mobile-loading/v1.0.0-beta.1/index.md

 dependencies:

 tagline: |
-  This component defines the standard visual style for the user account screen.
+  This component defines the standard visual style for the loading screen.
 features:
-  - user name and ID
-  - outbound links to Support, ToS and Privacy Policy.
-  - Logout
-  - App version
-  - Copyright disclaimer
+  - The Pearson thumb on a seafoam sea of tranquility?!
 usage_guidelines: |
-  Every instance of the user account screen should come from this component.
+  Every instance of a mobile loading screen should come from this component.

 blocks:
 # IOS